How fascism breeds separatism (part 2)

 by Chin Ce

-This cynical colonial attitude towards the overall good of its own creation had provided the backdrop for the sickening pandemic of civil wars and ethnic violence that immediately pervaded nearly every single African nation that had gained independence from their erstwhile colonial masters be they French English, Portuguese or Belgian.
-The West’s neo-colonialist designs on Africa was quite irreparable in the damage that it had intended for a perpetually balkanised and disunited continent.
+This cynical colonial attitude towards the overall good of its own creation had provided the backdrop for the sickening pandemic of civil wars and ethnic violence that immediately pervaded every single African nation that had gained independence from their erstwhile colonial masters be they French English, Portuguese or Belgian.
+The West’s neo-colonialist designs on Africa was quite irreparable in the damage it had intended for a perpetually balkanised and disunited continent.

-Why is all this background necessary for our examination of Nigeria’s failures with the attendant problem of Biafran separatist agitation that refused to end since fifty years of its rearing in the hearts and minds of citizens from the eastern region?
+Why is this background necessary for our examination of Nigeria’s failures with the attendant problem of Biafran separatist agitation that refused to end since fifty years of its rearing in the hearts and minds of citizens from the eastern region?

-The regime of Ibrahim Babangida will never be forgiven by Africans all round the hemisphere for reversing a millennial declaration of cross-ethnic, cross-religious unification among Nigerian citizens in the June 12 1993 elections.
+The regime of Ibrahim Babangida will never be forgiven by Africans of the hemisphere for reversing a millennial declaration of cross-ethnic, cross-religious unification among Nigerian citizens in the June 12 1993 elections.
 It was northern impunity and sheer political arrogance that ensured the annulment of the only free and fair election which this country has ever had towards progressive reformation.
-That action brought into government a stark illiterate product of the northern army in the person of Abacha, who could not even write a simple condolence message in coherent English, as officer and head of Nigeria’s army 1987 at the time of Obafemi Awolowo’s death.
+That action brought into government a stark illiterate product of the northern army in the person of Abacha, a general who could not even write a simple condolence message in coherent English, as officer and head of Nigeria’s army 1987 at the time of Obafemi Awolowo’s death.